Red91K/Threat-Research/README.md

 # Threat-Research
-A compilation of my research on threat actors, campaigns, and intrusions.
+A compilation of my research on various threat actors, campaigns, and intrusions.